 I live for them (well, the well-coordinated, individual ones anyway), because waking up in the morning in pursuit of new experiences, and inspiring others to have new experiences, lights a fire in my soul, and getting paid a nominal fee for that is absolutely-freaking-amazing.

-The reality is, they’re few and far between, and if I take too many, I’m not staying true to how we became friends in the first place, so they really have to be used consciously.
+The reality is, they’re few and far between, and if I take too many, I’m not staying true to how you came to trust my voice in the first place, so they really have to be used consciously.

 To me, since I’m naturally challenging myself to be a better photographer and journaling and comparing destinations like excel spreadsheets in my head anyway, because that’s just how I’m wired, it’s not too drastic of a difference on-site.
 The post production, well that’s intense.
 But not everyone sees it that way.
 Just be aware.